Until Death Do Us Part (manga): Publication

-Until Death Do Us Part has been published in Japan with 24 volumes by Square Enix after it was initially serialized on Young Gangan's December 2005 issue.
+Written by Hiroshi Takashige and illustrated by Double-S, Until Death Do Us Part was serialized in Square Enix's seinen manga magazine Young Gangan from June 3, 2005, to November 20, 2015.
+Square Enix compiled its chapters in 26 tankōbon volumes, published between December 24, 2005, and February 25, 2016.

 In France and other French-speaking countries and territories, it is being published by Editions Ki-oon under the title Jusqu'à ce que la mort nous sépare with its 1st volume published on March 27, 2008.
 In South Korea, it is published under Haksan.
 It is published in Taiwan under Tong Li.
 It is published in Hong Kong by Jade Dynasty.
 It is published in Indonesia by Elex Media.
 It is published in Italy by J-Pop.
 It has been licensed for English language release by Yen Press, who released the series in a 2-in-1 omnibus format.